fpl/guix-configurations/README.md

 # Guix configurations for multple boxes

-Here included are multiple configurations for both VMs and true laptops of mine.
+Multiple configurations for both VMs and true laptops of mine are included here.